giantswarm/docs/src/content/reference/gsctl/list-endpoints.md

-+++
+---
-title = "gsctl Command Reference: list endpoints" description = "The 'gsctl list endpoints' command shows all endpoints you have logged in to so far and tells you which one is currently selected." date = "2018-01-26" type = "page" weight = 41
+title: "gsctl Command Reference: list endpoints"
+description: "The 'gsctl list endpoints' command shows all endpoints you have logged in to so far and tells you which one is currently selected."
-+++
+date: "2018-01-26"
+type: page
+weight: 41
+---

 # `gsctl list endpoints`